The London Marathon is just one of those things someone can only dream of completing.

 So, that is how I ended up with £3000 to raise for The British Heart Foundation and 26.2 miles to train for.
 EEK!!

 The only reason I agreed to the £3000 target was because I run an annual 3 hour long fitness class.
 In 2018 we raised almost £1400 for the British Heart foundation.
 As I knew I would be planning it again in 2019, I felt confident including that in my target.

 It’s very overwhelming when you have these kind of targets to hit.
 So I sat down and created a mini plan/list.
 Firstly I had to keep up my long runs at the weekends leading up to Christmas.
 These varied from 10 miles to 12 miles.
 Usually, people who have signed up for the London Marathon don’t receive their “proper” training plan until after December so I felt happy with this base distance and concentrated on foam rolling and strength training at the gym.

-Targets to hit in 2018 were reach 14 miles and raise £500 by January.
+Targets to hit in 2018 were to reach 14 miles and raise £500 by January.
 I need bite sized goals to reduce the over..whelmed…ness…

-My fuelling plan
+The fuelling plan A

 I am an IBS (irritable bowel syndrome) sufferer.
 Pasta the night before a long run doesn’t suit me.
 Gels and exercise drinks don’t suit me.
 Ever heard of runner’s squits?
 I say no more.

 Fuelling for an event like the London Marathon takes a little trial and error, and when you find what works you stick to it!

 The night before a long run I decided to carb load on fishcake and chips from the chip shop.
 Now, I tried this one because I have always found that this take away makes me feel full but not bloated.
 It gives me a damn good night’s sleep.
 I don’t get dehydrated or have an upset stomach the next day.
 Do you know what?
 It also fuels me VERY well for a long run it seems!
 It contains protein in the fish cake and plenty of carbs for my glycogen stores.